 When is the right time to do a trade show for my brand?

 Although this changes for everyone, I would suggest holding off until your product has a strong image and cohesion that shows you are a brand, not a guy with some shirts.
 Stores are looking for the hot new emerging brand, not a mess of designs slammed together.
 You need to also be at a point that you can properly fund whatever level of orders you receive.
 If a store orders 8000 shirts, can you afford to print them?
 And, can you afford to do it if they do 30-60 day terms?
 Have a financial plan in place before you go whether that’s seeing if your local SBA(small business association) will grant loans against a P.O. or a family member that would float you money on an order you know you will get paid for.
+PO Financing is a good way to secure income needed for unexpected production booms.
 Shows like Pool should also be seen as a long-term investment as opposed to a quick money maker.
 For the most part, if you break even, you did pretty well.
 These accounts you make at the show can end up paying long-term and can potentially bump your online mail order in each area.
 After getting a shop in Paris, I went from mailing to France once a month to a few times a week.

 How do seasons work and how to know when to ship?